. . . your guide to visiting the holy places

 Emmaus/Nicopolis: Cloister of Community of Beatitudes monastery (© Community of the Beatitudes)

-But around 220, following a delegation led by the prefect of Emmaus, Sextus Iulius Africanus (a prominent Christian), emperor Elagabalus gave Emmaus the status of a city and changed its name to Nicopolis.
+Around 220, following a delegation led by the prefect of Emmaus, Sextus Iulius Africanus (a prominent Christian), emperor Elagabalus gave Emmaus the status of a city and changed its name to Nicopolis.

 The town was wiped out by plague in 639 but, re-established, became the last station of the Crusaders on their way to Jerusalem in 1099.
-By then the identification with Luke’s Gospel had been lost.
+By then the identification with Luke’s Gospel had largely been lost.

 In modern times Amwas/Nicopolis was again accepted as Emmaus by 19th-century biblical scholar Edward Robinson.
 The identification was augmented by revelations received by Blessed Mariam of Jesus Crucified, a nun of the Carmelite monastery of Bethlehem.
 Advocates of Nicopolis raise the possibility that the disciples arrived back at Jerusalem the day after encountering Christ.